 Hiring Topic Answer Summary Pay Notice 1 YES All new non-exempt employees must receive upon hire a written notice on: (A) the rate/ rates of pay and what they're based on (hour, shift, day, week, salary, commission, etc. - plus any overtime rates); (B) allowances, if any, claimed as part of the minimum wage, like meal or lodging allowances; (C) regular payday; (D) the name of the employer, including any "doing business as" names used by the employer; (E) employer physical and mailing addresses; (F) employer phone number; (G) the name, address, and phone number of the employer's workers' compensation insurance carrier; and (H) any other information the Labor Commissioner deems material and necessary.
 A new notice has to be given within 7 days anytime the information changes, unless all charges are reflected on a timely wage statement or other writing.
 The notice needs to be in the language the employer normally uses to communicate employment-related information.
 Templates and some translations are available online through the Labor Commissioner.
-Reporting 2 YES New hires and rehires must be reported to the California New Employee Registry within 20 days.
+New hires and rehires must be reported to the California New Employee Registry within 20 days.
+Reporting 2 YES Beginning March 31, 2021 employers with 100 or more employees must submit an annual report of employee pay data to the California Department of Fair Employment and Housing.